zqs1022/explanatoryGraph/README.md

 Because this code requires massive GPU computation and parallel CPU computation, I suggest you use a computer with a GPU and powerful CPUs.
 Please make sure that your MATLAB is compatible with parallel computing, i.e., you can ran parpool();

+Note that please choose HOME --> Preferences --> General --> MAT-Files --> MATLAB Verson 7.3 or later, in order to save large MAT files.

 Citation